jonasw234/shellver/README.md

 <img src="https://github.com/jonasw234/shellver/blob/master/ss/py2.png" >

-(like it says you should use my [upgrade-tty](https://github.com/jonasw234/upgrade-tty) to upgrade your TTY!)
+(like it says you should use my [upgrade-tty](https://github.com/jonasw234/upgrade-tty) to upgrade your TTY for Linux systems!)

 `shellver msf`